Sutton-in-Ashfield: Church of St Mary Magdalene

 This Anglican church, situated off Lammas Road and built in local stone, contains a few parts that date back to 1170.
 The tower and spire date from 1395.
 However, much of the rest of the church was subject to re-building in the second half of the nineteenth century.
 The church is a Grade II* listed building.

 By American searches, on 5 July 1607, Edward Fitzrandolph was baptised at St. Mary's Church Sutton, marrying Elizabeth Blossom in Scituate, Massachusetts - they are Barack Obama's 10x great-grandparents.

 Church of St Michael and All Angels

 This was another Anglican church in Sutton, situated at the junction of Outram Street with St Michael's Street.
 The church was built in two stages.
-The first stage was designed by John Folwler of Louth and opened in 1887.
+The first stage was designed by James Fowler (architect) of Louth and opened in 1887.
 The second stage was designed by Louis Ambler and completed in 1909.
 The church building is still standing but is no longer in use for worship.